 On the other hand, the successes of the Kadyrovtsy in Ukraine allowed R. Kadyrov to present his units as model armed forces compared to the Russian army, which is considered less efficient and less motivated.
 R. Kadyrov uses his warrior image as a negotiating lever with Moscow to maintain his status in the context of national reform.
 Thus, the successes of the Kadyrovtsy in Ukraine allow, by extension, to present the forces of the Chechen Ministry of the Interior as model armed forces.
 This communication campaign is also a way of getting through the restructuring of the command initiated by the reform of the Rosgvardia.
 R. Kadyrov is thus consolidating his control over the Chechen MVD forces, the forces that have enabled him to lock in his power in Chechnya.
 To strengthen his image and go beyond his filial relationship with V. Putin, R. Kadyrov confirmed the arrival of Chechen “volunteers” in Ukraine to reinforce the regular army(8).
 This regimentation occurs within the framework of feudal domination exercised by the Kremlin over its vassal Kadyrov.
 This mobilization allows the Chechen leader to demonstrate his capacity to adapt to the new challenges of contemporary warfare.
 Thus, promoting his good results in Ukraine could allow R. Kadyrov to gain legitimacy to obtain a federal post in a ministry or even to become the incarnation of the National Guard.

 By positioning himself on the right wing of the Russian President, R. Kadyrov was able to take advantage of this time of war which inaugurated significant changes on the Russian political scene.
 The Chechen leader understood that the opportunity was ideal for redefining his political status.
-Two future scenarios seem to be emerging concerning his future status:
+As a result, two future scenarios seem to be emerging concerning his future status:

 - Moscow’s opponents of the Kadyrov clan can no longer stand the Chechen leader’s criticism and are putting pressure on V. Putin to redefine the contract terms between Grozny and Moscow.
 Putin to redefine the terms of the contract between Grozny and Moscow.
 R. Kadyrov could be reminded of the political line set by Moscow, in exchange for which he would be reappointed as head of Chechnya and supported by Moscow on local issues.